pret/pokecrystal/docs/vc_patch.md

 Commands are interpreted with a series of arguments, separated by whitespace (spaces, tabs, or newlines).
 Leading and trailing whitespace is ignored; for example, "`{  hex  @  4  }`" is interpreted the same as "`{hex @ 4}`".

+Commands may output a *value series*, which is a series of two-digit hexadecimal bytes:  "<code>a*N*: <i>V1</i> <i>V2</i> [...] <i>VN</i></code>"

+If the command name is all lowercase, the byte values use lowercase for hexadecimal digits A-F; if it is all uppercase, they use uppercase.
+If the command name ends in an underscore, and if the command is capable of outputing a *value series*, a space is output after the colon preceding the values; if not, then it is not.

 **Arguments** evaluate to numeric values.
 They may be any of the following:

 - Literal numbers in decimal (base 10, e.g. "`42`"), hexadecimal (base 16, e.g. "`0x2a`"), or octal (base 8, e.g. "`052`").
 They may start with a plus sign "`+`".
 Numbers may not be negative.
 - Comparison operators: "`==`" is 0, "`>`" is 1, "`<`" is 2, "`>=`" is 3, "`<=`" is 4, "`!=`" is 5, and "`||`" is 0x11.
 - Symbol names from the two `.sym` files provided to `make_patch` may evaluate as their bank-relative address, or their absolute offset in the ROM, depending on the command.
 They may also be followed by a plus sign and a literal number that gets added to the value.
-- "`@`" evaluates as the address or absolute offset of the current patch label.
+- "`@`" evaluates as the address or absolute offset of the current patch/hook label.

 Any other characters are output as-is.